Chambers to lead discussion on diversity as College of Media Dean’s Fellow

 Chambers attended Ohio State University for his undergraduate degree in history and ethnic studies.
 He also went to OSU for his master’s and PhD in history and U.S. history.

 Chambers has presented his research both nationally and internationally, with published work in the U.S., Asia, and Europe.
-He has also spoken at gatherings for academics through North America and Asia.
+He has also spoken at gatherings for academics throughout North America and Asia.

 He’s appeared on the History Channel and has been featured on media sources like Advertising Age, Adweek, CNN, Forbes, the New York Times, and more.